serverless/serverless-graphql-blog/README.md

 #serverless-graphql-blog

-This Serverless Project creates a basic blog structure, including Posts, Authors and Comments utilizing [GraphQL][1] as the single endpoint and DynamoDB as storage.
+This Serverless Project creates a basic blog structure, including Posts, Authors and Comments utilizing [GraphQL][1], a query language created by Facebook for describing data requirements on complex application data models via a single endpoint and DynamoDB for persistant storage.

-# Note:
+## Note:
-** This project relies on [graphql-js][1] which currently requires the babel-runtime to be included with the Lambda adding addtional size to the overall lambda. **
+**This project relies on [graphql-js][1] which currently requires the babel-runtime to be included with the Lambda adding addtional size to the overall lambda.**

 The [graphql-js][1] endpoint provided in this Serverless Project is compatible with [GraphiQL][2], a query visualization tool used with [graphql-js][1].